kpessa/plotly-js-challenge/README.md

 [back to table of contents](#table-of-contents)

+* Web dashboard live at https://kpessa.github.io/plotly-js-challenge/
   * Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.

   * Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ## Plotly.js documentation